wp-plugins/wp-live-chat-support/readme.txt

 == Frequently Asked Questions ==

-= I've installed the live chat plugin, now what? =

-Once installed and activated, a link should appear in your left navigation panel within your WP-ADMIN section.
+= I've installed the live chat plugin, now what? = Once installed and activated, a link should appear in your left navigation panel within your WP-ADMIN section.
 Click on the "Live Chat" link and follow the on screen instructions.

-= Where can I find documentation for WP Live Chat Support? =

-Please review the live chat documentation on [our website](http://wp-livechat.com/documentation/).
+= Where can I find documentation for WP Live Chat Support? = Please review the live chat documentation on [our website](http://wp-livechat.com/documentation/).

+= Does WP Live Chat Support connect to a third party server? = No. WP Live Chat Support was developed to specifically create and manage live chats on your server.
+Installing this plugin will essentially turn your website into it's own live chat server.
+We have put every effort into making this process as smooth as possible while ensuring low resource usage on your host.
+We have incorporated long polling into the live chat functionality which ensures a quick chat response time between the admin and the user while maintaining a low resource footprint.

 = Troubleshooting =
 If you're experiencing issues running WP Live Chat Support, please take note of the following: